 10-10-1910 – 08-28-1989 Joseph Alsop – Born in Avon, Connecticut.
 He was an American journalist and syndicated newspaper columnist from the 1930s through the 1970s.
 His influential journalism and status as a top insider in Washington was prominent from 1945 to the late 1960s.
 Alsop kept his homosexuality a closely guarded secret all of his life.
-In 1961 he married Susan Mary Jay Patten, a descendent of John Jay and the widow of William Patten, an American diplomat.
+In 1961 he married Susan Mary Jay Patten, a descendant of John Jay and the widow of William Patten, an American diplomat.
 The couple divorced in 1978.
 Early in 1957, the KGB photographed him in a hotel room in Moscow having sex a male Soviet agent.
 He rebuffed the Soviet’s attempts at blackmail, instead writing “a detailed account of the incident and a relevant narrative history of his sex life.”
-It has been described as “brimming with revelation about Alsop’s sex life on several continents,” including a report that one of his lovers was Arthur H. Vandenberg, Jr., who resigned as Dwight Eisenhower’s appointments secretary in 1953.
+It has been described as “brimming with the revelation about Alsop’s sex life on several continents,” including a report that one of his lovers was Arthur H. Vandenberg, Jr., who resigned as Dwight Eisenhower’s appointments secretary in 1953.
 In the 1970s, the Soviets sent Alsop’s embarrassing photos to several prominent American journalists without adverse consequences.
 Alsop considered making his homosexuality public to end the harassment but ultimately did not.

 10-10-1962 Jennifer L. Veiga – Born in Long Beach, California.
 She is a former member of the Colorado Senate from the 31st district.
 A lesbian, she came out publicly in August 2002 and is the first-ever out gay person to serve in the Colorado legislature.
 As a representative and then as a senator, Veiga introduced every year to ban employment discrimination based on sexual orientation, at first with little success.
 In 2007 the bill was passed and signed into law by Governor Bill Ritter.
 She announced on April 7, 2009, that she would be resigning her seat to move to Australia where her partner’s mother was ill.